-- Speakers are hired based on knowledge, not performance.
-Most speakers are invited based on books, blogs or job titles, rather than their ability to communicate or teach.
+- Speakers are chosen based on expertise, not performance.
+Most speakers are invited based on books, blogs or experience, rather than their ability to communicate or teach an audience.
 Public speaking is a kind of performance, yet it’s rare for organizers to have seen their speakers speak before the event.
 The biggest gamblers are academic conferences, like CHI, where people are invited to speak solely because they had a paper accepted.
 What does writing a paper have to do with being a good public speaker?
 Almost nothing.

 - Confusion between entertainment and value.
 Some speakers gain reputations for being funny or charismatic, but that’s not the same thing as teaching.
 Even speakers who are known as “good speakers” often fail to provide the value suggested by their talk/workshop descriptions.